Improve weight loss with the Roux-en-Y Surgery.

 The Roux-en-Y, a form of gastric bypass, is a surgical procedure performed for the purpose of encouraging long-term weight loss.
 It is one of the most common and successful forms of gastric bypass.
-Roux-en-Y surgery is typically only considered when other weight loss measures have been unsuccessful such as diet, exercise, and lifestyle changes.
+Roux-en-Y surgery is typically only considered when other weight loss measures have been unsuccessful, such as:

 When Is the Roux-en-Y Gastric Bypass Considered?